BU-Spark/se-courtinfo-api/README.md

 - Background Task Errors: Currently the background task is not giving the correct feedback when calling the OCR/Azure tasks.
 The current workaround is to directly call the OCR without using a background task to create it.
 - There is still a disconnect between retrieving information from Azure and uploading it to the database.
 CRUD functionality is not fully tested any may be buggy.
 - Fully flesh out the database and begin the implementation of the retrieval feature (this will need to be integrated with the frontend)
 - Feature of scanned documents retrieval from database.
 Backend task includes the update of `records`.
 Frontend tasks include the creation of a provider for retrieving documents from the corresponding api, updating the scanned document list shown on the home page, and fetching the most up-to-date status of the scanned ducuments.
+- Deployment issues: Deploying should be smooth, but if any issues arise, see Railway Deployment Comments.

 ### API Documentation